sql-js/sql.js/README.md

 // Export the database to an Uint8Array containing the SQLite database file var binaryArray = db.export();
 ```

+## Demo
+There is an online demo available here : http://lovasoa.github.io/sql.js/GUI

 ## Exemples
 The test files provide up to date example of the use of the api.
 ### API usage